RUTHRAN-SEC/Offensive-Code-Labs/README.md

 The Project Description:
-*This project is about a Buffer Overflow vulnerability program using C language.
+This project is about a Buffer Overflow vulnerability program using C language.
-*In this project we can see how unsafe input function can overwrite the memory when user enter lager input then the actual allocated buffer size.
+In this project we can see how unsafe input function can overwrite the memory when user enter lager input then the actual allocated buffer size.
-*A fixed size of array character [10 Bytes] is used.
+A fixed size of array character [10 Bytes] is used.
-*The program ask for user input and stores that into scanf("%s"), Which doesn't check for the input length.
- Entering large input can trigger Buffer Overflow.
+The program ask for user input and stores that into scanf("%s"), Which doesn't check for the input length.Entering large input can trigger Buffer Overflow.

 Aim:
 *Understanding about how Buffer Overflow works.